Nissan: Alliance with Renault and Mitsubishi

 Taken together, in 2013 the Renault–Nissan Alliance sold one in ten cars worldwide, and would be the world's fourth largest automaker with sales of 8,266,098 units.

+Renault and Nissan has announced the change in stock share between two companies, in March 2023.
+With this announcement and change, both companies will be treated as economically independent entity.